Tips for navigating market volatility

 There is generally a trade-off between risk and return.
 Typically, the lower your risk, the less you should expect in return.

 Knowing your risk tolerance is key to constructing your portfolio and should determine your mix of asset classes.
-Typically, the longer your time horizon, the more risk you can take as you have more time to weather periods of negative returns as illustrated in Fig. 1.
+Typically, the longer your time horizon, the more risk you can take as you have more time to weather periods of negative returns as illustrated above.

 Contribute periodically